 deep reflection of own intercultural experiences (made during students' international study semester(s) and/or their internship abroad).
 Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students realize interviews with local professionals during their studies or internship abroad, they develop a film script as well as a film in which they present culture-specific content and intercultural experiences in a foreign culture.
 CG2: Assessment embedded (IES Test).
 Students create individual diary reports and intercultural videos about their experiences abroad.
 Hereby, their knowledge and understanding of the host culture, their level of self-reflection and reflection of the host culture as well as their understanding of interculturally competent behaviours are assessed.
-Contents/ indicative syllabus This course focuses on the application of intercultural knowledge and skills to an intercultural project.
-In addition, students will systematically reflect on and learn from their own and other students' intercultural experiences gained during their international study semester(s) and/or their internship abroad.
-Students will be introduced to the culture-specific approach as an important complement to the basic models of intercultural management from introductory courses.
-Students learn a wide range of business-related 'culture-specific concepts' from business cultures around the world as well as the socio-historic backgrounds that help to explain their meaning and significance (e.g. 'guanxi' in China, 'janteloven' in Scandinavia, 'ubuntu' in South Africa).
-Students work individually or in groups on one 'culturespecific concept' of the host culture of their international study.
-They research relevant literature, conduct interviews with local professionals and develop a video presenting the concept, its business implications and socio-historical background.
-Throughout the realization of their project, students will be intensively supported and coached by the lecturer.
-The results of the projects will be presented on campus and/or virtually to the whole group.
+Contents/indicative syllabus This course focuses on the application of intercultural knowledge and skills on an intercultural project.
+Additionally, students shall systematically reflect and learn from their own and other students' intercultural experiences gained during their international study semester(s) and/or their internship abroad.
+Students get introduced to the culture specific approach as a key supplement to base models of intercultural management from introductory courses.
+Students learn a wide range of business related 'culture specific concepts' from business cultures around the world as well as the socio-historic backgrounds that help to explain their notion and importance (e.g. 'guanxi' in China, 'janteloven' in Scandinavia, 'ubuntu' in South Africa).
+Students work individually or in groups on one 'culture specific concept' of the guest culture of their international studies.
+They research pertinent literature, realize interviews with local professionals and develop a video in which they present the concept, its implications for business as well as socio-historical background.
+Throughout the realization of their project students are intensively supported and coached by the lecturer.
+The results of the projects are presented on campus and/or virtually to the whole group.
 Teaching and learning methodology On-campus and virtual zoom sessions, project work with individual coaching, video recording, on-campus and virtual presentations.
-Indicative reading list Chhokar, J.S.; Brodbeck, F.C.; House, R.J.
-(Eds.)
-(2008): Culture and Leadership Across the World: The GLOBE Book of In-Depth Studies of 25 Societies.
-New York: Lawrence Erlbaum.
-Further reading depends on the project and the host culture and will be announced in class.
+Indicative reading list Gesteland, R. R. (2012).
+Cross-Cultural Business Behavior.
+A Guide for Global Management (5th ed.).
+Copenhagen Business School Press.
+Further literature depends on the projects and will be announced in class.